realm/realm-js/README.md

 ## ReactNative Example
 Make sure your environment is set up to run react native applications.
 Follow the instructions here https://facebook.github.io/react-native/docs/getting-started.html.

-The ReactNative exampoe project is in the `examples/ReactExample` directory.
+The ReactNative example project is in the `examples/ReactExample` directory.
 You need to run `npm install` in this directory before running the example for the first time.

 ## ReactNative Project Setup
 - Create a new ReactNative project `react-native init <project-name>` and open the generated XCode project.